-Founded in 1715, Karlsruhe is nicknamed the ‘fan city’ (‘Fächerstadt’) due to the distinctive way in which it is laid out — the streets radiate out from the palace which forms the city’s core like the creases of a fan.
+Founded in 1715, Karlsruhe is nicknamed the ‘fan city’ (‘Fächerstadt’) due to the distinctive way in which it is laid out — the streets radiate out like the creases of a fan from the palace which forms the city’s core.
 It is also a synonym for Germany’s Federal Constitutional Court, which is based here.
-Boasting almost 2000 sunny hours a year, it is also one of Germany’s warmest cities.
+Boasting almost 2000 sunny hours a year, it is one of Germany’s warmest cities.

 Things to see and do

 In German, ‘Karlsruhe’ means ‘Charles’ Rest’ — the Karl in question being the city’s founder, Karl Wilhelm, Margrave of Baden-Durlach, whose distinctive pyramid-shaped tomb is located right in the middle of the town.
 According to legend, Karl dreamt up the city when taking a nap whilst on a hunting trip.

 Karlsruhe Palace is the geographical epicentre of Karlsruhe, with all streets radiating outward from it — an outstanding urban design which won it the nickname “fan city”.
 The baroque castle was built in 1715, and today houses some of the Federal Constitutional Court as well as the cultural heritage museum “Badisches Landesmuseum”.

 Karlsruhe has plenty of green space to enjoy a sunny day outdoors.
 The Schlossgarten Park (Palace Garden Park) surrounding Karlsruhe Palace is one of the city’s best-loved parks.
 It is mostly an English landscape garden, but retains some of the original French baroque elements.
 A popular spot for summer barbecues, games and sports, it is also just the place to catch some winter sun.